StructuredCS/awesome-database-design-problems/problems/university-system.md

 ## Solution sample

-A sample design of the database for the university system from the book [Database System Concepts](https://db-book.com/) can be found [here](samples/university-system-sample.png).
-The sample adopts the Chen's Notation.
-Another sample design using the Crow's Foot Notation will be available soon.
+A sample design of the database for the university system using the Crow's Foot Notation can be found [here](../samples/university-system.png).